API Reference¶

 Raises:

-ValueError – If any target proportion is not between 0 and 1.
+ValueError – If any binary target proportion is not between 0 and 1, or if the tuple syntax is malformed.

 Note